shaloo/desc/docs/source/docs/workflows.rst

 Workflow refers to a collection or unique set of API call sequences intended to achieve a specific objective related to a product use case.
 Some workflows may be commonly used across multiple use cases.

-This document gives a brief overview of |product_name| workflows that can be used by Puttshack Developers to implement one or more Puttshack online service offerings.
+This document gives a brief overview of |product_name| workflows that can be used by Puttshack Developers to implement one or more Puttshack digital service offerings.
 Each workflow description comprises of a flow chart, followed by key stages of the workflow, error handling and a list of third party APIs used to implement the workflow.

 Here is a list of API workflows covered in this document: